 Both the valve and its casing, when iron, provide strong magnetic fields that make them easy to locate.
-Plastic enclosures containing magnets (which are typically used with non-ferrous valve boxes) are easily located at depths of 6 feet or more.
+Plastic enclosures containing magnets (which are typically used with non-ferrous valve boxes) are easily located at depths of up to 10 feet.